Tackling weeds is a job you can't put off, but it does need to be done carefully so you don't make the problem worse.

 In short turf, clover spreads by creeping among the grass blades below mowing level.
 It also flowers and seeds in very short turf.
 Use a rake to lift trailing stems for mower blades to cut, making sure you collect them in a grass box.

-Rounded leaves grow in tight clumps and spread into mats when grass is closely mown.
+The rounded leaves of daisies grow in tight clumps and spread into mats, when grass is closely mown.
 Aerate the soil with a garden fork and rake the edges of clumps upright so they catch the blades of the mower.
 Use a daisy grubber to ease out shallow roots.

-Close mowing causes this plant to make spreading mats of fine foliage.
+Close mowing causes yarrow weeds to make spreading mats of fine foliage.
 Able to root from short sections of stem cut during mowing.
 Scarify the lawn surface once a month during the growing season.
 Collect clippings.
 Use a border fork to loosen soil under mats and dig out.

 Chickweed is an annual that can be pulled out by hand or by hoeing - but avoid placing any that have matured to bear seeds onto the compost heap.

 On badly infested ground, or in densely planted borders, dig everything out and sift carefully through the soil and plants to remove all of the weeds.
 A quick solution to prevent regrowth is to peg down a weed-suppressing fabric, cutting slits to plant into.
 Another idea is to turf or sow grass seed on the site to mow as a lawn for a few years until the larger weeds die out.
 If the appearance of the area is not important, cover it with old carpet or black polythene for at least two years to exclude light and kill off any remaining weed roots.